HumanSignal/label-studio/docs/source/guide/format.md

 ---
 title: Format
 type: guide
-order: 102
+order: 104
 ---

+This section talks about the format Label Studio expects the data to be in, and the output of the resulting annotations.

 ## Input

 Input should be JSON formatted.
 All the files that you want to label are expected to be hosted somewhere and provided as an URL in the JSON.
-The example backend server can process other formats, but it converts any format into the JSON as a result.
+The example backend server can process other formats, like CSV, but internally it converts any format into the JSON representation.

+For an example, take a look at any of the `tasks.json` files in the `examples/` sub-directories.

 ## Output